-- Approach #1: Utilize Monte Carlo sampling of historical data mapped to a common solar cycle period; - Approach #2: Utilize a predicted $F{10.7}$ Bar solar activity profile generated by a model such as is detailed in Ref.
-10, coupled with a stochastic or similar generation of corresponding $F{10.7}$ and A{o} values^{e.g., 11}.
+- 1) Approach #1: Utilize Monte Carlo sampling of historical data^{17, 18} mapped to a common solar cycle period; - 2) Approach #2: Utilize a predicted $F{10.7}$ Bar solar activity profile generated by a model such as is detailed in Figure 8, coupled with a stochastic or similar generation of corresponding $F{10.7}$ and A_p values e.g., 20.

-Since Approach #2 is a well-known and common approach, the focus of the remainder of this section will be devoted to the Monte Carlo "Random Draw" approach3.
-Note (Fig. 2) that we already have more than five solar cycles of observed solar and geomagnetic data to choose from.
-Processing of this data maps each coupled and correlated triad of datum ($F{10.7}$, $F{10.7}$ Bar, and A_o) into a single solar cycle range of 10.82546 years (3954 days).
+Since Approach #2 is a well-known and common approach, the focus of the remainder of this subclause will be devoted to the Monte Carlo "Random Draw" approach4.
+Note (Figure 2) that we already have more than five solar cycles of observed solar and geomagnetic data to choose from.
+Processing of this data maps each coupled and correlated triad of datum ($F{10.7}$, $F{10.7}$ Bar, and A_p) into a single solar cycle range of 10.82546 years (3954 days), with the 'averaged' solar minimum referenced to 25 February 2007.

-By mapping this historical data into a single solar cycle (Figures 9 through 11), the user can then sample coupled triads of ($F{10.7}$, $F{10.7}$ Bar, and A_p) data corresponding to the orbit lifetime simulation day within the mapped single solar cycle.
+By mapping this historical data into a single solar cycle (Figures 10 through 12), the user can then sample coupled triads of ($F{10.7}$, $F{10.7}$ Bar, and A_p) data corresponding to the orbit lifetime simulation day within the mapped single solar cycle.
 This solar/geomagnetic data can then be updated at a user-selectable frequency (e.g. once per orbit or day), thereby simulating the drag effect resulting from solar and geomagnetic variations consistent with historical trends for these data.
 Since we have accumulated daily data since the February 14, 1947, on any given day within the 3954-day solar cycle we have at least five data triads to choose from.
 It is important that the random draw retain the integrity of each data triad, since $F{10.7}$, $F{10.7}$ Bar and A_p are interrelated.